-So does religion often come up in your work as psychologist?
+So does religion often come up in your work as a psychologist?

-I’ve been fortunate because I spend my schooling first in Anglican schools, in a Catholic convent, an American Presbyterian college – all in Lahore by the way – and therefore got to know the whole spectrum.
-So I probably know the bible better than most Europeans.
-And as such I think I can fairly judge the depth of the critique of people like Jung who said that today it’s a critical issue to make people aware of how they think about religion.
+I’ve been fortunate because I spent my schooling first in Anglican schools, in a Catholic convent, an American Presbyterian college – all in Lahore by the way – and, therefore, got to know the whole spectrum.
+So, I probably know the bible better than most Europeans.
+And, as such, I think I can fairly judge the depth of the critique of people like Jung.
+He was right when he said that it’s a critical issue today to make people aware of how they think about religion.
 For our view on religion has fundamentally changed.
 In the Islamic world as well – because the tragedy is that we’re now seeing the worst form of Protestant Christianizing of Islam, though it’s dreadfully politically incorrect to say this.
 (Dr. Latifa laughs.)

 Don’t bother about political correctness.
-A good bit of political incorrectness brought about quite a lot of justice all through history.
+A good bit of political incorrectness brought about quite a lot of justice throughout history.
 So, by all means, explain further.